Anton Krasovsky: Suspension from RT

 On the evening of the same day, Krasovsky recorded a four-minute video apology stating that "every baby's tear is my pain, my worst nightmare".

 Personal life

-On January 25, 2013 he came out as a gay man.
+On 25 January 2013 he came out as a gay man.

 In December 2017, Krasovsky revealed that he has been HIV positive since 2011.

 Sanctions

-In late February, following the start of the 2022 Russian invasion of Ukraine, Krasovsky was sanctioned by the European Union.
+In late February, following the start of the 2022 Russian invasion of Ukraine, Krasovsky was sanctioned by the European Union; the government of the United Kingdom did the same as a result of the invasion.